Capital Campaign

 Since 1974, Homeward Bound of Marin has helped people unlock new futures and untapped potential.
 We have supported families and individuals to find stability, set goals for progress, secure long-term housing, access medical and mental health services and develop employment skills.

-With a funding gap of $200,000, we need your help to finish development of our main campus as a unique nexus of affordable housing and supportive employment.
-Every donation represents a valuable investment in the future for people strengthening their resilience and opening wider career paths in our programs.
+With community investment, Homeward Bound of Marin finished development of our main campus in Novato as a unique nexus of affordable housing and supportive employment.
+Every contribution for this project helped create powerful tools for people strengthening their resilience and opening wider career paths in our programs.

 Donate